-Every employer must issue a tax certificate to an employee within 60 days after the end of the year of assessment, or within 14 days from when the person leaves the employer's employment.
+Every employer must issue a tax certificate to an employee within 60 days after the end of the year of assessment, or within 14 days from when the person leaves the employer's employment, or the day the employer ceased to be an employer.
 This certificate must show the total remuneration and employees' tax for the period.
+An employer is prohibited from issuing tax certificates to employees before the submission of the EMP501 return.